cloud-66-internal/help.cloud66.com/_includes/tutorials/env-vars.md

 This variable is available during your application's build process.
 {% endif %}

-For a full list of environment variables available in your application, visit the _Environment variables_ link in the right sidebar of your Application Overview.
+For a full list of environment variables available in your application, click the ⚙️*Application Settings link in the right sidebar of your Application Overview and then click Environment Variables.
 If you don't currently have an application, the environment variables available to you are shown after your code analysis.

 ## Assign env-vars for deployment